cockroachdb/docs/v2.0/admin-ui-node-map.md

 ## Configure and Navigate the Node Map

-To configure the **Node Map**, you need to start the cluster with the correct `--localities` flags and assign the latitudes and longitudes for each region.
+To configure the **Node Map**, you need to start the cluster with the correct `--locality` flags and assign the latitudes and longitudes for each region.

 {{site.data.alerts.callout_info}}The <b>Node Map</b> won't be displayed until all regions are assigned the corresponding latitudes and longitudes. {{site.data.alerts.end}}